 Mark Heath is a Partner at QualitySolicitors Parkinson Wright.

 He specialises in civil litigation, including commercial and contractual disputes.
 Matters involving employment law and claims challenging Wills.
-His experience covers claims in the High Court, County Court and Employment Tribunal.
+His experience covers claims in the Supreme Court, Court of Appeal, High Court, County Court and Employment Tribunal.

 Mark is a Registered Contentious Trust and Probate Specialist and a member of the Association of Contentious Trust and Probate Specialists.
-(C.T.A.P.S.)
+(A.C.T.A.P.S.)

 For additional information please contact him on 01905 721600 or via email email@example.com